quinnanya/jupyter-book/docs/advanced/sphinx.md

 If you'd like to include custom CSS rules or JavaScript scripts in your book, you can do so by adding them to a folder called `_static` in your book's folder.
-Any files that end in `.css` or `.js` in this folder will automatically be copied into your built book HTML and linked in the header of each page.
+Any files that end in `.css` or `.js` in this folder should be also be added to the Sphinx configuration section of your `_config.yml`.
+These files will then be automatically copied into your built book HTML and linked in the header of each page.

 For example, to include a custom CSS file `myfile.css` in a Jupyter Book folder with the following structure: